 Turf Disorders: For Black Layer see last month's comments.
+November is also a good time to treat moss, especially now that there is sufficient moisture below the surface.
+There are many iron based moss killers on the market which can be spread as a granular product or sprayed as a liquid; the former being in more need of rainfall immediately after application to prevent 'blackening'.
 Another turf disorder that may be troublesome is algae, which is an indication of surface wetness, often brought on by poor surface drainage, shade and thatch.
 The key to controlling algae is to correct the physical condition that is causing it to be there in the first place.
 Aerifying and adding Axis soil amendment will help to dry out the surface but this has to be part of the answer in overcoming poor surface drainage and wetness.
 Applying an algaecide chemical is not the solution although it may give temporary relief.